PR1690/Interactive-Visualization-Dashboards/README.md

 4. Update all of the plots any time that a new sample is selected.

-5. Refer Dashboard Image.png for an overview.
+5. Refer dashboard image folder for an overview.

 ## About the Data